 Okay, now back to my conversation with God.
 Jesus said those who hungered and thirsted for righteousness would be filled.
 But the secret is in truly hungering for it, not merely picking and choosing as we aimlessly wander up and down His spiritual buffet.
 Nothing else quenches our craving; our appetite is only for Him and His delicacies.

-When I genuinely hunger for Him and His righteousness, my attitude and actions change.
-I prioritize specific time with Him.
-I crave His insight, conviction, and direction.
-I readily devour even those things He offers I normally wouldn’t accept.
+When I am genuinely hungry for Him and His righteousness, my attitude and actions change.
+I prioritize specific time with Him; I crave His insight, conviction, and direction.
+When truly hungry, I readily devour even those things He offers that I normally wouldn’t accept.
 Like David, my heart will pant for Him.
-Like Mary, I will desire sitting in His presence.
-Like Paul, I will set my affections on things above.
-Like Jesus, I will lovingly invite others to His feast.
+Just like Mary, I will desire sitting in His presence.
+As Paul, I will set my affections on things above.
+Just like Jesus, I will lovingly invite others to His feast.

 Oh, God, help me to never settle for the unhealthy fast food of the world and its alluring distractions.
 Give me spiritual hunger pangs that drive me to the banquet hall of Your Word.
 Grant me the intentional desire to feast in Your presence.
 Please quench my insatiable hunger with only Yourself.